UniFirst (UNF)

 UniFirst has shown weak cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
 Its free cash flow margin averaged 3.5%, subpar for a business services business.

-UniFirst’s free cash flow clocked in at $24.44 million in Q2, equivalent to a 4% margin.
-The company’s cash profitability regressed as it was 2.2 percentage points lower than in the same quarter last year, suggesting its historical struggles have dragged on.
+UniFirst’s free cash flow clocked in at $55.87 million in Q3, equivalent to a 9.1% margin.
+This cash profitability was in line with the comparable period last year and above its five-year average.

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, UniFirst’s ROIC decreased by 2.3 percentage points annually over the last few years.
+Unfortunately, UniFirst’s ROIC averaged 2.1 percentage point decreases over the last few years.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 10. Balance Sheet Assessment